-The historical roads lined with luxury shops and restaurants tempt you to walk in.
-And also the unique atmosphere is complemented by street artists, historical cars, horse carriages and thousands of tourists marveling at each corner.
+The historic streets lined with luxury shops and restaurants tempt you to walk in.
+And also the unique atmosphere is complemented by street artists, old cars, horse carriages and thousands of tourists marveling at each corner.

 Prague is the most significant city heritage zone in the world, proudly represented by the world's largest castle complex – the Prague Castle (Pražský hrad).
 Thousands and thousands of people stand in front of the world-famous Prague Astronomical Clock (Orloj) at the Old Town Square (Staroměstské náměstí), waiting for the hour.
 The Charles Bridge (Karlův most) – the most beautiful, hundreds of years old stone bridge still carries crowds of excited tourists.
 More tourist information about the mentioned monuments can be found on a separate page about must see in Prague.
 Prague is very similar to Paris (check out our helpful article about where to stay in Paris), so you can expect a lot of historical places, cafes, museums and fantastic architecture.

 The answer is simple, anywhere in Prague 1, especially near the Lesser Town Square, Prague Castle or Kampa.
 And do not worry about excessive prices.
 You can find beautiful jewels in these locations for excellent money, for example, check this link.